Bylaws of the

 Section 1.1.
 Number of Members.
 The number of members of the Board of Directors shall not exceed twenty (20) members.
-This number can be increased or decreasedwith the approval of the Board of Directors by a two-thirds (2/3) vote.
+This number can be increased or decreased with the approval of the Board of Directors by a two-thirds (2/3) vote.

 SECTION 2.
 Duties.
 The Board of Directors (also referred to as the Board) shall be the administrative body of the Corporation.
 It shall administer the affairs of the Corporation and make all rules and regulations which it deems necessary or proper for the government of the Corporation and for the due and orderly conduct of its affairs and the management of its property consistent with the Bylaws of the Corporation.
 The Board shall approve the proposed budget in a timely manner to facilitate planning for the next fiscal year.
-The Board shall also issue an annual report summarizing its work and any changes to bylaws or policies.

 SECTION 3.
 Elections for new Board directors may be held at any board meeting or via online communication.
-Directors may be appointed by the majority vote of the existing Board of Directors.
+Directors shall be appointed by the majority vote of the existing Board of Directors.
 Elections shall be coordinated by the Vice President or other Board designee.
 Elections may not be coordinated by anyone who is running for office.

 SECTION 4.
 Term of Office.
 Members of the Board of Directors will be elected for two-year terms.

 Section 4.1.
 A Member of the Board of Directors shall hold office from the date of election until the end of the second consecutive year of his/her term.